Safety

 Call to report accidents, fires, or life-threatening emergencies.
 Cell phone coverage exists throughout most of Montezuma Castle and Montezuma Well units of the monument.

 See Suspicious Activity?
-Non Emergency Issue?
+Non-Emergency Issue?

-Call Montezuma Castle National Monuments Visitor Center: 928-567-3322 ext.
+Call the Montezuma Castle National Monument visitor center: 928-567-3322 ext.
 0

 or call ISB Tip Line 888-653-0009